 - Research: The State of Event Sponsorship in 2018

-- The First Steps To Securing Event Sponsorship Deals (steal the blueprint experienced eventprofs follow)
+- Chapter 1: The First Steps To Securing Event Sponsorship Deals (steal the blueprint experienced eventprofs follow)

-- Keep Up!
+- Chapter 2: Keep Up!
 What Should Your 2018 Event Sponsorship Offering Consist Of?

-- Understand the 8 Real Reasons Driving Event Sponsorship (to lock down more revenue)
+- Chapter 3: Understand the 8 Real Reasons Driving Event Sponsorship (and lock down more revenue)

-- Take the Next Step: How To Approach Event Sponsors and Get Them To Sign On The Dotted Line
+- Chapter 4: Take the Next Step: How To Approach Event Sponsors and Get Them To Sign On The Dotted Line

-- 8 Secrets to Unlocking More Event Sponsorship Money
+- Chapter 5: 8 Secrets to Unlocking Even More Event Sponsorship Money

-- Specific Tactics to Get Your Recurring Event Revenue Rocketing
+- Chapter 6: Specific Tactics to Get Your Recurring Event Revenue Rocketing

-- 50+ Awesome Event Sponsorship Ideas (get more sponsors on board)
+- Chapter 7: 50+ Awesome Event Sponsorship Ideas (guaranteed to get more sponsors on board)

-- 10 Event Sponsorship Case Studies All Event Planners Can Learn From (best practice to emulate for your events)
+- Chapter 8: 10 Event Sponsorship Case Studies All Event Planners Can Learn From (best practice for your events)